How to start an e-commerce business and website

 - What is its market size?

-- Who are my main competitors and how are they faring?
+- Who are my main competitors, and how are they faring?

-- Is my industry naturally competitive – meaning I may need a higher advertising budget to stand out – or is there a vacuum?
+- Is my industry naturally competitive, meaning I may need a higher advertising budget to stand out, or is there a vacuum?

 - How can I ensure demand?

-Pro tip: It’ll be time-consuming to do, but experts recommend creating a few different landing pages to gauge interest in your product.
-You can always put a button on the site for pre-orders, and contact potential consumers when you go to market.
+You can always put a button on the site for pre-orders and/or offer to contact potential consumers when you go to market.

-Obtaining your product
+4. Source your product

-a.
 Using a manufacturer

 If you’ve decided to create a product that is entirely your own, you’ll need a manufacturer who can produce it on a larger scale.